 - Social service program administrators

 A counseling Ph.D. can prepare individuals for careers as counselor educators, counselors or marriage and family therapists.
-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for marriage and family therapists were expected to increase 15% between 2014 and 2024 (www.bls.gov).
-A 22% job growth was also projected for substance abuse and behavioral disorder counselors, while mental health counselor job opportunities were expected to increase 20% over the same period.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for marriage and family therapists were expected to increase 22% between 2018 and 2028 (www.bls.gov).
+The same job growth of 22% was also projected for substance abuse, behavioral disorder, and mental health counselors.

-As of May 2015, marriage and family therapists earned a mean annual salary of $53,520.
-Substance abuse and behavioral disorder counselors earned an average of $42,920.
-Mental health counselors earned $45,080 per year, on average.
+As of May 2018, marriage and family therapists earned a mean annual salary of $54,150.
+Substance abuse, behavioral disorder, and mental health counselors earned an average of $47,920.

 Students interested in human services can enroll in doctoral programs in counseling, social work or gerontology to learn how best to serve the people in their area of study.
 Graduates can go on to work as educators, researchers, or administrators.